vitaly-t/excellent/README.md

 });

 app.addController('awesome', function() {
-    this.node.className = 'awesome'; // css class for a cool green box });
+    this.node.className = 'green-box'; // css class for a cool green box });
 ```